Succession to Muhammad: Views

-Hadith of Position
+Hadith of the position

-Hadith of Position is a biblical analogy in favor of Ali that appears in canonical Sunni and Shia sources, including Sahih al-Bukhari and Kitab al-kafi.
+Hadith of position is a biblical analogy in favor of Ali that appears in canonical Sunni and Shia sources, including Sahih al-Bukhari and Kitab al-kafi.
 Muhammad might have repeated this analogy on multiple occasions, though the Hadith of Position is most frequently linked to the Expedition of Tabuk in 9-10/630-631 against the Byzantine Empire.
 Muhammad is said to have left Ali in charge at Medina before leaving on his longest expedition.
 But when rumors spread that Ali was left behind because he was a burden to Muhammad, he left Medina and caught up with Muhammad, who reassured him, "Are you not content, Ali, to stand to me as Aaron stood to Moses, except that there will be no prophet after me?"

 Status of Aaron

 By divine designation, Aaron was the associate of Moses in his prophetic mission and in revelation.
 In Hebrew Bible, Aaron also performs miracles and is entrusted with the esoteric knowledge of the scripture.
 Of similar importance therein is the divine prerogatives bestowed upon Aaron's descendants.